isomerpages/enterprisesg-bgr/_internships/Local Internships.md

 </ul>
 <h4>Deliverables</h4>
 <p>A student who interns in Singapore with a Singapore Enterprise applying
-for Global Ready Talent Programme funding is expected to complete mandatory internship feedback to EnterpriseSG as soon as the internship ends.
+for GRT Programme funding is expected to complete mandatory internship feedback to EnterpriseSG as soon as the internship ends.
 This will be done via a unique link which will be provided in an email confirmation to the student when the company's internship placement application has been approved.</p>
 <h4>To Apply</h4>
 <p>Approach the career centre of your IHLs to find out the process to secure
 an internship.</p>